ManojPandekamat/MChat/README.md

 # MChat
+It is a MERN stack Application with React.js as frontend,express.js and Node.js for backend and MongoDB as database.
 Mchat is a hastle free chat app where you can create a room with a one-step and communicate with people by sharing messages and files.

 Createing a room: